guardian/facia-tool/docs/SwitchingToCodeCAPI.md

 - In AWS, update the `facia-tool` CODE CloudFormation stack (`facia-CODE` at the time of writing), changing the `CapiPreviewRole` to match the CODE value of `content.api.draft.role` found in the conf file in the step above.
 This will allow the `facia-tool` boxes to communicate with the new endpoints you've just changed in the configuration.
 - Redeploy the Fronts CODE tool on RiffRaff (recommend the latest main branch), which will refresh the configuration.
 You should see the feed of articles on the left hand side is now drawn from CAPI CODE.

-### Point `facia-tool` back to PROD CAPI

-Reverting to PROD involves virtually the same steps above, but we switch out the CODE values for PROD values
+Reverting to PROD involves virtually the same steps above, but we switch out the CODE values for PROD values.

 ### Point `facia-press` to CODE CAPI.

 Contact the Dotcom team to do this, as they are the owners of `facia-press`.